 meant to be completed, e.g. SKIP 0 (this SKIP).

 Accepted by consensus of all interested contributors.
 We

 need a concrete way to tell whether consensus has been reached.
 When

-you think a SKIP is ready to accept, send an email to the
+you think a SKIP is ready to accept, start a topic on the

 Proposal to accept SKIP #<number>: <title>

 In the body of your email, you should:

 link to the latest version of the SKIP,

 briefly describe any major points of contention and how they were resolved,